 - Youth Mental Health First Aid: for adults who interact with youth ages 12-18 in any personal and professional capacity.

-- Mental Health First Aid for Higher Education: which is tailored to college and university faculty, staff, and students as mental health illnesses and substance use challenges often present during adolescence and young adulthood.
+- Mental Health First Aid for Higher Education: which is tailored to college and university faculty, staff, and students as mental health illnesses and substance use challenges often present during late adolescence and young adulthood.